kieranwhite82/geophysics/README.md

-# geophysics
+# geoscience
-Some practice at coding in python for geophysical applications.
+Some practice at coding in python for geoscience applications.